-The USFWS species list (see Chapter 6) includes bird species that are protected under the Migratory Bird Treaty Act of 1918 and have potentially suitable habitat in the area surrounding the Project Area.
+The USFWS species list (see Chapter 6) includes bird species that are protected under the Migratory Bird Treaty Act of 1918 and have potentially suitable habitat surrounding the Project Area.
 The Project will not result in the removal of any foraging or nesting habitat for the migratory bird species listed; however, indirect impacts to migratory bird species could result because of construction noise and activities associated with the proposed Project.
 To ensure no impacts to migratory bird species occurs, the Migratory Bird Nest Site Protection Program (design feature 1.3.J) is included in the project description.
-Through implementation of the above measure, no impacts to nesting migratory bird species will result.
+Through implementation of the above measure, impacts to nesting migratory bird species would be less than significant.